burakiscoding/flutter_movie_rating/README.md

 ## What could I have done better

 - The data(models) returned from the backend is formatted for use on the mobile.
 So it wouldn't matter if I didn't create entities.
+We should create the project structure according to our needs.
 - I could build a single feature in detail.
 It would be better if I just focus on one feature like jwt authentication, fetching/sorting/searching movies.
 A simple app based on a single feature.

 ## Developer's note